conduktor/conduktor-docs/docs/platform/guides/self-service.md

 So, let's try create a topic as the prod application instance that doesn't folow this policy and see what happens.

-**Open** the team's [topic file](./application-team-repo/kafka-resources/topics.yaml) and **append the forbiden topic config provided below** which includes an incorrect label, no replication, too many partitions and missing retention, or another break to the policy you wish to try.
+**Open** the team's topic file(*/application-team-repo/kafka-resources/topics.yaml*) and **append the forbiden topic config provided below** which includes an incorrect label, no replication, too many partitions and missing retention, or another break to the policy you wish to try.

 Be sure to include the `---` at the top to indicate a break.